Skip to main content

 TOUGH LOVE

-Although I had a great time with it, I closed the book on it as the credits rolled.
-I am not interested in exploring the different story choices.
-I had enough of those to make my time with it personal.
-The world I shaped is my canonical version of The Outer Worlds, chapter one, and I'll think back on it with pride and nostalgia.
-Let's not alter that.
-For me, this part of the story is over.
+Even so, I closed the book when the credits rolled.
+I have no desire to revisit alternate outcomes.
+I made enough meaningful choices to make this experience my own.
+The world I shaped is my canonical version of The Outer Worlds, chapter one—and I’ll remember it with pride and fondness.
+Let’s leave it there.
+For me, this story is finished.

 Comments